ELOINE 0.02 mg/3mg (84 Tablets)

 Eloine Pill Weight Gain

+There is no Eloine Pill Weight Gain research that suggests Eloine pills cause weight gain, but like most contraceptives they can cause temporary bloating in some women.
 The birth control injection that contains different medications has been known, in some cases, to cause weight gain in some women.
 If you are worried about any kind of unexplained weight gain you should make an appointment with your GP.

 Eloine Pill Weight Loss

-If we can assist you with anything else or if you have any questions regarding Eloine Pill Reviews Acne, Eloine Pill Period, Eloine Pill Vs Yaz, Eloine Pill Reviews Acne, Eloine Pill Weight Gain or Eloine Pill Weight Loss please feel free to contact our helpful customer service team on info@mypharmacy.co.uk
+There is no clear Eloine Pill Weight Loss evidence that suggests the pill causes you to lose weight.
+As with any unexplained weight loss you should speak to your doctor to find the cause.
+If we can assist you with anything else or if you have any questions regarding Eloine Pill Reviews Acne, Eloine Pill Period, Eloine Pill Vs Yaz, Eloine Pill Reviews Acne, Eloine Pill Weight Gain or Eloine Pill Weight Loss please feel free to contact our helpful customer service team on info@mypharmacy.co.uk See our other female contraceptives at My Pharmacy

 The combined oral contraceptive pill is usually just called “the pill”.
 It contains the female hormones oestrogen and progesterone, which women produce naturally in their ovaries.